DaisyMolving/DaisyMolving.github.io/_posts/2016-01-27-handy-shortcuts.markdown

 <strong> Percentage Literals Shortcuts </strong>

 Writing an array of strings can take a long time as there are many keys to navigate.
 Thankfully `%w()` can be very useful for this.
 Ruby recognises `%w(one two three)` to be the same as `["one", "two", "three"]`.
 You must seperate your string elements with spaces, but there are no commas or quote marks needed.
 This is especially helpful when you have a very long array of string elements.
-But beware, if one of you strings is, for instance, `"ham sandwich"` this percentage literal will split it in two because of the space.
+But beware, if you would like one of the strings in your array to be `"ham sandwich"`, the `%w()` will split it into  two seperate word strings, because of the space.
 Instead you could make it `"ham_sandwich"`.

 Here are some more percentage literals:

 `%r()` is another way to write a regular expression.

 `%x()` is a shell command

-`%i()` gives an array of symbols (Ruby >= 2.0.0) `%s()` turns foo into a symbol (:foo)
+`%i()` gives an array of symbols

+`%s()` turns foo into a symbol

 <strong> Parallel Assignment </strong>

 Parallel assignment is where multiple variables are assigned to multiple values in one operation.
 So far we have seen assignment like `number = 7` but parrallel assignment looks like `letter, number = "a", 1`.
 This means `letter = "a"` and `number = 1`.
 This can be helpful in many instances, for instance if we want to swap values in variables.

-A magician has three upturned cups that have wierd objects underneath, they are in the swap_cups array.
-We will use parallel assignment to assign each object in the array to a variable and then we can see where the objects have travelled after the magician has shuffled his cups.
+A magician has three upturned cups that have weird objects underneath.
+They are in the swap_cups array.
+We will use parallel assignment to assign each object in the array to a variable, and then see where the objects end up after the magician has shuffled his cups.

 {% highlight ruby %}
 swap_cups = ["caramel", 37, :gherkins]